 Last Updated on

 What other time of the year it is to share this lovely recipe but now.
-Tomato and ata rodo jam, For some years now, I kind of make it a duty to make my own chutney or jam around Christmas time.
+Tomato and ata rodo jam.
+Ata rodo is called scotch bonnet in English, For some years now, I kind of make it a duty to make my own chutney or jam around Christmas time.
 Last year was epic, as I made sure every food on my Christmas menu was home-made including the drinks.
 I was so proud of myself and I kinda felt like a superwoman.

-This year’s jam is tomato and ata rodo jam (scotch bonnet chill) and the first thing I ate it with was smoked fish and grilled plantain.
+This year’s jam is tomato and ata rodo jam (spicy tomato jam) and the first thing I ate it with was smoked fish and grilled plantain.
 It felt like heaven in my mouth but the chilli hit me at the back of my throat and brought me back to life, Lol.
-This jam is easy to make and you don’t need preservatives at all, the bonus point for this yummy fiery jam is; it keeps well and tastes amazing each time you use it.
+This spicy tomato jam is easy to make and you don’t need preservatives at all.
+The bonus point for this yummy fiery jam is; it keeps well and tastes amazing each time you use it.

 1kg fresh tomatoes